theolivenbaum/resin/README.md

 ##DocumentFile

 Documents are persisted on disk.
 How they look on disk is not very interesting.

 The in-memory equivalent of a document file is this:

 	// docid/fields/values
 	private readonly IDictionary<int, IDictionary<string, IList<string>>> _docs;

+Here is a document on its own:

+	// fields/values
+	IDictionary<string, IList<string>> doc;

-That means more than one document fit into a document file.
+More than one document fit into a document file.
 A whole list of them would fit.
 Imagine how it looks in-memory.
 I mean I can only guess the shape but it looks to be covering a large area of your RAM.
 It's a huge tree of stuff.
-Almost as wierd-looking as the token structure:
+Almost as wierd-looking as the other huge tree of stuff, the token structure:

 	// tokens/docids/positions
 	IDictionary<string, IDictionary<int, IList<int>>> _tokens;